YB-WangTx/Google-Anthos-YB-PoC/README.md

 ## Executive Summary

 ## Use Case

+ This demo intends to showcase following key differentials of YugabyteDB anywhere:
+ - Enabling cloud native microservices
+ - YugabyteDB Anywhere: Deploying on Edge, on-prem and in the public cloud
+ - Geo-distributed applicaitons: Phase 2

 ## Application Architecture

 ## Key Value Propositions
  - Deploying YugabyteDB Anywhere: Hybrid cloud and edge deployment on kubernetes managed by Google Anthos
  - Tight integration with google cloud native managed services